burnbook/burnbook.io/index.md

 Everything on this site is edited anonymously by a small but hopefully soon larger crew of volunteers that try to bring journalistic standards of evidence and accuracy to what might otherwise be a lurid collection of rumors and one-sided interpretations.
 Wherever possible, we try to add corrections to pieces over time as more or better intell arises, and here's the kicker-- you can too.
 Publishing on github means that any typos or corrections that come with links, receipts, or convincing counterarguments can be accepted from anonymous github "sockpuppet" accounts.

+You can use the [editor function on GitHub](https://github.com/burnbook/burnbook.io/edit/master/index.md) to edit the page you're seeing now directly.
+Links directly to the editor of each page will be displayed at the bottom of all posts.

-(Specific instructions for the in-git-xperienced coming soon-- better yet, someone else pull it in!).
+(A tutorial on setting up anonymous githubs or using our SecureDrop feature for the inexperienced are coming soon-- better yet, do you wanna write it?).